Bethel House Training Institute

 August 21st - August 31st

-Open Enrollment up until the the day before the class ends.
+Open Enrollment up until the day before the class ends.

 Complete your CMA update entirely online with our 10-hour state-approved course.
-You will have 1 1/2 weeks to complete the material at your own pace.
+You will have from the start and end date of the course you chose to complete the material at your own pace.
 You may also come to the office between 9:00 AM – 5:00 PM and use our computer lab at your convenience.

 Cost: $125